u1i/yoisho/chef-cookbook/README.md

 Here's a [sample output from a successful run](https://raw.githubusercontent.com/u1i/yoisho/master/chef-cookbook/run-log.txt).

+Chef Manage for that node should then [look similar to this](https://raw.githubusercontent.com/u1i/yoisho/master/resources/chef-manage.png).

 ### 4 - Open the landing page

 `http://ip-address` should now give you a landing page with links to all the endpoints, including examples and Swagger definitions and WSDL's of the SOAP services.